Categories

 A fundamental error

-After the fall of the Berlin Wall on November 9, 1989 and the subsequent collapse of the USSR, turbo-capitalism saw itself as the winner worldwide.
-Governments loosened legal restrictions on the capital market and allowed themselves a highly questionable financial policy with indebtedness that has now surpassed worst fears about a healthy economy.
-The social market economy that was once successfully introduced by Ludwig Erhard (1897-1977) under the motto “Prosperity for all” has been forgotten.
+After the fall of the Berlin Wall on November 9, 1989 and the subsequent collapse of the USSR, turbo capitalism saw itself as the winner worldwide.
+Governments loosened legal restrictions on the capital market and allowed themselves a highly questionable financial policy with debts that now exceed the worst fears of a healthy economy.
+The social market economy once successfully introduced by Ludwig Erhard (1897-1977) under the motto "prosperity for all" has been forgotten.
+(Cf. Farewell to the (social) market economy)

 In the global market, national regulations can often be circumvented, the influence of ethics commissions, trade unions, philosophers, religions and other competent bodies on economic activity is minimal, and the excesses of capitalist managers rightly outrage many.
 It is not uncommon for this exploitative manipulation to be made possible by irresponsible legislation[1].
 The current left-wing thinkers are taking advantage of this unease.